- 1.1 Care home policies on oral health and providing residents with support to access dental services

 This recommendation is for health and wellbeing boards.

 1.5.1 Ensure local oral health services address the identified needs of people in care homes, including their need for treatment.
 Identify gaps in provision.
-(See the recommendation on ensuring oral health is a key health and wellbeing priority in NICE's guideline on oral health: approaches for local authorities and their partners to improve the oral health of their communities.)
+(See the recommendation on ensuring oral health is a key health and wellbeing priority in NICE's guideline on oral health: local authorities and partners.)
 This includes:

 general dental practices

 community dental services, including special care dentistry (for more information see NHS information on dental treatment for people with special needs)

 oral health promotion or similar services, in line with existing local arrangements